wix-prototypers/prototypers_prototype-panel/README.md

    </td>
    <td>Object
    </td>
-   <td>An object with 3 properties: prototypeTitle, prototypeHowToUse and panelDirection.
+   <td>An object with 3 properties: prototypeDescription, prototypeHowToUse and panelDirection.
 See details below.
    </td>
    <td>
     Yes